tunedin-ctrl/overthewire-wargames/leviathan/leviathan2.md

 For this level, I use `ls -la` and find `printfile` executable with owner as leviathan3.
-The executable also gives permissions to leviathan2 for executing like so:
+The executable also gives permission to leviathan2 for executing it shown below:
 ```
 leviathan2@gibson:~$ ls -la
 total 36